bitbd83/nDEX-1/README.md

 ## Compile it! ##

   - if necessary with: `./compile.sh`
-  - you need jdk-8 as well
+  - you need jdk-8 as well [Use openjdk (Linux users)]

 ----
-## Troubleshooting the NRS (NDX Reference Software) ##
+## Troubleshooting the NDX Server ##

-  - How to Stop the NRS Server?
+  - How to Stop the NDX Server?
     - click on NDX Stop icon, or run `./stop.sh`
     - or if started from command line, ctrl+c or close the console window

   - UI Errors or Stacktraces?
-    - report on BitBucket
+    - report on Github

   - Permissions Denied?
     - no spaces and only latin characters in the path to the NRS installation directory